subash-ramasamy/AeroFit-Customer-Profiling-and-Probability-Analysis/README.md

 **Key Objectives:**

-Import and assess dataset structure.

-Identify outliers using boxplots and the "describe" method.
+- Identify outliers using boxplots and the "describe" method.

-Investigate the impact of marital status and age on product purchases.
+- Investigate the impact of marital status and age on product purchases.

-Represent marginal probabilities for specific treadmill models.
+- Represent marginal probabilities for specific treadmill models.

-Explore correlations among different factors using visualizations.
+- Explore correlations among different factors using visualizations.

-Address specific queries, like the probability of a male customer buying a KP781 treadmill.
+- Address specific queries, like the probability of a male customer buying a KP781 treadmill.

-Categorize users based on identified patterns for customer profiling.
+- Categorize users based on identified patterns for customer profiling.

-Provide insights into marginal and conditional probabilities.
+- Provide insights into marginal and conditional probabilities.

-Offer actionable insights for strategic decision-making.
+- Offer actionable insights for strategic decision-making.